How Entanglement Reshapes the Geometry of Quantum Differential Privacy: Numerical Experiments

 To show the phase-transition in Theorem~\ref{thm-main}, we consider a symmetric local quantum mechanism $\cE_A=\cE_B= \mathcal N_\beta$ with $\beta=\tfrac12$, and evaluate the optimal ECLM-QLDP leakage level $\varepsilon^*$ as a function of the entanglement entropy $s$.

 From~\eqref{eq:spec-depor}, we know that the mechanism $\cE =\mathcal N_\beta \otimes \mathcal N_\beta $ consists of two degenerate maximal eigenvalues and two degenerate minimal eigenvalues for every POVM element $\cM=\ket{\phi}\!\bra{\phi}$.
-Consequently, the phase-transition point of the ECLM-QLDP leakage level is given by $s=\log 2$.
-Discussing in the regime of $s \le \log2$ and $s>\log2$, we give the optimal ECLM-QLDP leakage level of $\cE$ as follows. \begin{proposition} According to Theorems~\ref{thm:max-product} and~\ref{thm:min-product}, the optimal ECLM-QLDP leakage level $\varepsilon^*(s)$ of $\cE$ has the following upper bound
+Consequently, the phase-transition threshold is $s=\log 2$.
+Considering separately the regimes $s\le\log 2$ and $s>\log 2$, we obtain the following certified upper bound on the optimal ECLM-QLDP leakage level. \begin{proposition} According to Theorems~\ref{thm:max-product} and~\ref{thm:min-product}, the optimal ECLM-QLDP leakage level $\varepsilon^\star(s)$ of $\cE$ satisfies